mponce0/covid19.analytics/JOSS/paper.md

 ---

 # Summary
-With the emergence of a new pandemic worldwide, a novel strategy to approach it has also emerged.
+With the emergence of a new pandemic worldwide, a novel strategy to attempt to control it, enpowered by computational technqiues such as data analysis and compitational modelling, has also emerged.
 Several initiatives under the umbrella of *open science* are contributing to tackle this unprecedented situation.
 In particular, the *R Language* [@citeR; @ihaka:1996] offers an excellent tool and ecosystem for